romoh/rook/Documentation/ceph-encryption.md

         key rotation.

     2. PVC based clusters: Since keys are managed by Rook, it is easier to add such capability into rook.
-This can be added as an extra flag to the cluster crds to `rotateEncryptionKey: true`
+This can be added as an extra flag to the cluster crd `rotateEncryptionKey: true`.
+Once specified, rook can automatically regenerate a new key on certain frequency (can default to 90days) and update the LUKS header as needed.

 ## BYOK Support in Rook